Collectorscanyon/collectorscanyon.github.io/README.md

 - **Edge scoring**: Applies rule-based analysis on each market (funding, whale clusters, liquidity squeezes, copy-trader surges) to derive a 1–10 score and recommended direction (YES/NO/SHADOW_WHALE) that drives the badge and tags shown in the cards.
 - **AI oracle modal**: Asks the ensemble PolyEdge Oracle for a structured verdict (direction, conviction, confidence, targets, reasoning) and displays it in a modal alongside the dashboard results.
 - **Whale leaderboard**: Lists mocked whale traders with PnL and win-rate progress bars, letting users open an AI-generated whale profile from the same Gemini client used for secondary prompts.
+- **Bankr copy execution**: Copy buttons now route through a Bankr Bot hook when `BANKR_API_KEY` is provided, enabling one-click social/agentic execution (with a clear fallback when not configured).
 - **Tabs and settings**: Includes watchlist and configuration panels (simulation toggle, liquidity thresholds) to frame future real-data integration.

 ## How it works (high level)